 The sensors inside the Venus are identical to those found in the Garmin Outdoor and Running ranges.
 So that line is obviously capable of delivering the same type of information.
-Garmin will struggle to sell many Venu 3 units at the current price unless it adds more features.
+Garmin will struggle to sell many Venu 3 units at the current price unless it adds more performance tracking features.

 3. Additional sensors

 In terms of sensors, expect more of the same.
 As a result, Venu 3 will most likely include a barometric altimeter, compass, accelerometer, thermometer, heart rate, and Pulse Ox.
 Of course, some of these will be upgraded to the next generation such as the expected Cardio wrist Garmin Elevate Gen 5.
 However, we do not anticipate Garmin adding any new sensors to the next generation of the watch.
 Apart from, perhaps, adding the ability for skin temperature tracking.

 Also, expect ECG functionality.
 Garmin Venu 2 Plus received this recently via a firmware update so the feature should make it to Venu 3.

 Garmin Venu 2 Plus is the company’s first smartwatch with a microphone and speaker.
 When connected to your smartphone, these can be used to make calls, text, and interact with the voice assistant.

 Don’t you know what the next step is?
 A Garmin watch with cellular or LTE connectivity.
 You could do all of this without a smartphone.